Nadai2010/StarknetEs-Cairo-Book/src/ch05-01-enums.md

 }
 ```

-Running this code would print `it worked`.
+Al ejecutar este código se imprimiría `it worked`.